peopledoc/vault-cli/docs/howto/systemd.rst

 .. __: https://en.wikipedia.org/wiki/RAM_drive

-In this case, we’ll also create a service override file, but this time, we will be adding a command that launches before or main command:
+In this case, we’ll also create a service override file, but this time, we will be adding a command that launches before our main command:

 .. code:: console

    $ sudo systemctl edit myprogram.service
-   # opens a new file for edition.
-Type the following, adapting your needs:
+   # opens a new file for edition
    [Service]
    TemporaryFileSystem=/private
    ExecStartPre=vault get mysecret --output=/private/path/to/secret/file